Arunreddy619/assignment2-Kakunuri/README.md

 |   Burger   | BurgerKing | $1 |
 | Nuggets | McDonalds | $2 |
 | softdrink | Dominos | $1.5 |

+# Quotes
+---
+> - Arise,awake and donot stop until the goal is reached.
+  - You cannot believe in God until you believe in yourself.
+                                     By
+                                       *Swami Vivekananda*